tsonika/NGS-SBS-Monash2019/modules/index.md

 * An introduction to R programming

 * An Introduction to the command line interface and NGS file formats

+* Quality control of sequencing data

-* RNA-Seq alignment
+* NGS read  alignment

 * Basic RNA-Seq differential expression analysis